 Who will return for Season 2?

-Raising Dion wouldn't be Raising Dion without the titular character and his mother, so it's reasonable to expect Ja'Siah Young to return as Dion and Alisha Wainwright as Nicole.
-Given that Dion's father, Mark, still technically isn't dead, we'll probably be seeing more of Michael B. Jordan on-screen.
-Count Jazmyn Simon's Kat in for Season 2 as well.
+Raising Dion wouldn't be Raising Dion without the titular character and his mother, so obviously Ja'Siah Young, who plays Dion, and Alisha Wainwright, who plays Nicole, will be back.
+Jazmyn Simon's Kat and Sammi Haney's Esperanza are confirmed for Season 2, as well.
+Plus, given that Dion's father, Mark, still technically isn't dead, we could be seeing a bit more of Michael B. Jordan on screen.

 What's the plot of Season 2?

 The Season 1 finale put a pin in the Crooked Man's pursuit of Dion and other supers after Nicole, Dion, and BIONA managed to disintegrate Pat.
 However, the finale's cliffhanger ending revealed that the stormy entity managed to possess Brayden, the son of one of the superpowered men the Crooked Man had absorbed.
 That sets us up for a Season 2 conflict between Dion and Brayden, bringing the fight primarily to the second generation of super kids.

 According to Netflix's official logline for the season, the rising tension between them will definitely be at the forefront of the season.
 They might not face off immediately, though.
 It's said to be set two years after the events of Season 1 and Dion supposedly befriends Brayden as he continues his training with a new trainer Tevin.
 Once they connect, "a series of alarming events unfold, and Dion learns that danger is still looming."